 Though the extremes of the Midwest can limit your plant choices, there are plenty of flowers to spruce up your yard.
 These top 5 popular annuals are a good place to start next spring for a summer full of blooms.

-For more information on annuals and related topics, visit the links on the next page.
+For more information on annuals and related topics, visit the links below.